 These cinnamon muffins are divine!
-Right now several individuals in our family have to stay away from dairy and I try to limit our entire families sugar intake.
-That can make, baking treats a bit tricky.
+Right now several individuals in our family have to stay away from dairy and I try to limit our entire family’s sugar intake.
+That can make baking treats a bit tricky.
 But everyone in the family is happy when I make these!

 Looking for gluten-free recipes and resources?
 This Everything Gluten Free page is a library of everything gluten free we’ve worked on.

-Sweetening the muffin was easy to do.
+Sweetening the muffins was easy to do.
 They turn out superb using xylitol and stevia.
-I used some honey in the topping – you can omit the topping if you have to be more careful with your sugar intake.
-There is only 1/2 cup of honey in the whole batch.
+I used some honey in the topping, but you can omit the topping if you have to be more careful with your sugar intake.
+Or, you could use a sugar-free honey alternative.
+Keep in mind, there is only half a cup of honey in the whole batch.
 So it’s not bad for a very occasional treat, and my kids love these things!

 They make a fantastic substitute for sugar-filled donuts or traditional muffins.
 Or you could even make them as a dessert when company is over (they’ll never know you’re feeding them something healthy!)

 - 1 can full fat sugar free coconut milk

 - 1/4 teaspoon pure stevia extract

 - 6 cups almond flour